 In 2021, the Naming Commission was charged with providing recommendations to Congress for the removal or renaming of DOD assets that commemorate the Confederate States of America or those who voluntarily served with the Confederacy.
-The commission will deliver a written report to the House Armed Services Committee and Senate Armed Services Committee by Oct.
+The commission delivered a written report to the House Armed Services Committee and Senate Armed Services Committee by Oct.
 1, 2022.
-The following nine Army posts named after Confederate officers are recommended for renaming: Fort A.P.
-Hill, Fort Bragg, Fort Rucker, Fort Benning, Fort Gordon, Fort Hood, Fort Lee, Fort Polk, Fort Belvoir and Fort Pickett.
+The following nine Army posts were recommended for renaming: Fort A.P.
+Hill, Fort Bragg, Fort Rucker, Fort Benning, Fort Gordon, Fort Hood, Fort Lee, Fort Polk, Fort Pickett and possibly Fort Belvoir.